The Spectral Approach to Linear Rational Expectations Models: Wiener-Hopf Factorization

-Theorem \ref{thm:whf} establishes existence of Wiener-Hopf factorizations and uniqueness of the $M_0$ part.
+The condition in Theorem \ref{thm:whf} is minimal for existence of a Wiener-Hopf factorization and uniqueness of the $M_0$ part.
 The $M_\pm$ parts are not unique but their general form is well understood \citep[Theorem VIII.1.2]{gf}.
 The non-uniqueness of $M_\pm$ has no bearing on any of our results.
 Wiener-Hopf factorizations can be computed in a variety of ways (see \cite{constructive} for a recent survey).

 The partial indices allow us to identify an important subset of $\mathcal{W}^{m\times m}$.

 \begin{defn} Let $\mathcal{W}^{m\times m}_\circ$ be the subset of $M\in\mathcal{W}^{m\times m}$ such that $\det(M(z))\neq0$ for all $z\in\mathbb{T}$ and $\kappa_1-\kappa_m\leq1$. \end{defn}